 “I guess,” Frank yielded.
 “Okay.
 Let’s meet back here tomorrow at noon.
 Alternatively, if you have any new ideas, or me and Luci make better time on the repairs, we can get in touch.”

 The matter was settled shortly thereafter.
-Not only at Frank’s house, but also at the Veniti residence.
+Not only at Frank’s house, but also in a discussion taking place at the Veniti residence.